Frequently Asked Questions

 Q What can I use for tent weights?

 A Don't use water jugs (not enough weight) or concrete blocks (cause injury and are ugly).
 You can use canopy sandbags (ebay) or 25 lb.dumbells with 4 foot bungee cords (Walmart) or you can make weights using pvc filled with concrete and topped off with a large eye hook, attached to a bungee cord.
-It's advisable to visit a market and see what others come up with.
+It's advisable to visit a market and see what others do this.
+Tent weights are vital as our locations can get 40 mph gusts and if your tent goes flying, it will not only cause damage to your products but could injure people or their products.
+You do not need this liability when it can be easily prevented.

 Q Why do I need prices on my items?

-A A vendor told me once he did not price his merchandise until he sized up the customer which is unfair and customers don't like asking prices.
-You will sell more with prices on your merch.
+A A vendor told me once he did not price his merchandise until he sized up the customer which is unfair!
+Customers know this to be true!
+Customers don't like asking prices.
+Price tags and signage are like a silent salesperson.
+They help a customer decide to purchase or not!

 Q Why do I need table skirts to the ground?